kuznetsov-radio/gximagecomputing/README.md

 - **pyAMPP branch**: `load_model_hdf(...)` for current pyAMPP `.h5` CHR models (`/chromo` group).

 Both branches are converted into one internal data layout before calling the native renderer, so loader-specific format changes do not leak into rendering logic.

+### Loader Observer Contract

+The Python and IDL model loaders now follow the same observer-precedence contract:

+- explicit scalar overrides win:
+  - `DSun`
+  - `lonC`
+  - `b0Sun`
+- otherwise, if `recompute_observer_ephemeris` is requested, the loader recomputes observer ephemeris from time using the requested observer name, or the saved observer name when it is a standard resolvable observer
+- otherwise, the loader uses observer geometry recovered from the file itself
+- only if the file does not contain usable observer geometry does the loader fall back to implicit Earth defaults

+This means saved non-Earth HDF5/SAV products are loaded as-saved by default.
+Recompute mode is an explicit opt-in reinterpretation step.

+For `pyAMPP` HDF5 inputs, the file-first observer geometry follows the saved `pyAMPP` convention directly:

+- `observer/pb0r/b0_deg` and `observer/pb0r/l0_deg` are treated as the saved `B0/L0` observer angles
+- these are true heliographic Stonyhurst observer angles
+- in particular, `observer/pb0r/l0_deg` is the saved Stonyhurst `L0`, not `CRLN_OBS` and not the model `lonC`
+- `observer/pb0r/rsun_arcsec` is the saved apparent solar radius for that observer geometry

+So `gxrender` does not define a new saved-file observer convention here; it follows the one already written by `pyAMPP`.

+On the IDL HDF path, this is handled by `ConvertToGX.pro` preserving the saved HDF5 `/observer` subtree as a separate nested `box.observer` structure, adapting dynamically to whatever keys are present.
+The original `box.index` header is treated as the saved birth-certificate header and is not rewritten from `/observer/*`.

+If a caller needs both the strict DLL-ready model structure and the saved observer metadata without reading the input model twice:

+- IDL: `LoadGXmodel, modelfile, observer_struct=observer, index_struct=index`
+- Python HDF5: `load_model_hdf_with_observer(...)`
+- Python SAV: `load_model_sav_with_observer(...)`

+These return the normal DLL-ready model plus the saved observer metadata group as stored in the input file.
+This keeps saved LOS state and saved FOV metadata available for later image-geometry decisions without changing the DLL model or simbox conventions.

+For Python, the returned tuple is:

+- `model`: the unchanged DLL-ready model structure
+- `model_dt`: the NumPy dtype describing that structure
+- `header`: resolved loader metadata after file-first defaults, recompute, and/or explicit overrides
+- `observer`: the saved observer metadata group as stored in the file

+For the IDL render examples, non-Earth LOS and automatic FOV handling now run through the shared geometry helper suite in `idlcode/GXObserverGeometry.pro`:

+- `GXResolveObserverGeometry`
+- `GXComputeInscribingFOV`
+- `GXResolveSimboxFromObserverAndModel`

+This keeps the DLL-facing `model` and `simbox` conventions unchanged while making the IDL path follow the same saved-observer and saved-FOV logic as the Python renderer.

+By default, the IDL render examples use the saved `observer/fov` rectangle when it is present and no explicit observer or view overrides were requested.
+To force a fresh inscribing-FOV computation instead, pass `/AUTO_FOV` to the IDL render example. `USE_SAVED_FOV` remains available as a backward-compatible alias, but the preferred interface is:

+- default: use saved `observer/fov` when present
+- `/AUTO_FOV`: recompute the observer-aligned inscribing FOV from geometry

+Parity expectations for this contract are:

+- `default` file-first loading is expected to be numerically equivalent between the Python and IDL loaders for the same saved input model
+- explicit scalar overrides (`DSun`, `lonC`, `b0Sun`) are expected to be numerically equivalent between the Python and IDL loaders
+- `recompute_observer_ephemeris` is not expected to be numerically identical between Python and IDL, because each side uses its own ephemeris engine

+In other words, recompute mode is a deliberate observer reinterpretation feature, not a cross-language bitwise parity mode.
+For reproducible parity checks, use the saved file observer state or explicit scalar overrides.

 ### Native SAV -> HDF5 Conversion (No pyAMPP Dependency)